mesosphere/dcos-docs-site/pages/docs/1.10/installing/custom/index.md

 ---
+layout: layout.pug
-post_title: DC/OS Custom Installation Options
+title: DC/OS Custom Installation Options
-nav_title: Custom
+navigationTitle: Custom
-menu_order: 1
+menuWeight: 1
 ---

 You can install DC/OS on bare metal, virtual machines and every cloud.
 With the custom installers, you have the flexibility to configure each installation of DC/OS exactly how you like it.